FOR YOUR PATIENTS WITH NARCOLEPSY, HELP THEM SEIZE THE DAY

 Depression and Suicidality

-In the pediatric clinical trial with Xyrem (same active moiety as XYWAV) in patients with narcolepsy (n=104), one patient experienced suicidal ideation while taking Xyrem and two patients reported depression.
+Two suicides and two attempted suicides occurred in adult clinical trials with oxybate (same active moiety as XYWAV).
+One patient experienced suicidal ideation and two patients reported depression in a pediatric clinical trial with oxybate.
+These events occurred in patients with and without previous histories of depressive disorders.
 The emergence of depression in patients treated with XYWAV requires careful and immediate evaluation.
-Monitor patients for the emergence of increased depressive symptoms and/or suicidality while taking XYWAV, which require careful and immediate evaluation.
+Monitor patients for the emergence of increased depressive symptoms and/or suicidality while taking XYWAV.

 Other Behavioral or Psychiatric Adverse Reactions